Curriculum Overview

 Major, Minors, and Certificates

-There is one major within the BGA joint degree program.
-Along with the BGA major, students are eligible, schedules permitting, to pursue minors or certificates consistent with their home school policies (either McDonough or SFS, as applicable).
+There is one major within the Izmirlian joint degree program.
+Along with the business and global affairs major, students are eligible, schedules permitting, to pursue minors or certificates consistent with their home school policies (either McDonough or SFS, as applicable).
 Students are not eligible to double major with a major delivered through a different degree program.